Twitchfire plot in the Hero AU

 Your Name

 Her transformation has been changed, too.
-Twitch is trying not to stare too close so the shapeshifter won't make another remark implying she's attracted to her own pale doppelganger.
+Sunbird is trying not to stare too close so the shapeshifter won't make another remark implying she's attracted to her own pale doppelganger.

 She's sitting dangling her legs over the edge of the building's roof, looking down at the people below.
-Twitch is sitting cross-legged a little bit further from the edge.
+Sunbird is sitting cross-legged a little bit further from the edge.

 "So...
 What's with the colors?"